ptwobrussell/Mining-the-Social-Web-2nd-Edition/README.md

 How can you tap into the wealth of social web data to discover who’s making connections with whom, what they’re talking about, and where they’re located?
 With this expanded and thoroughly revised edition, you’ll learn how to acquire, analyze, and summarize data from all corners of the social web including Facebook, Twitter, LinkedIn, Google+, GitHub, email, websites, and blogs.

-* Employ IPython Notebook, the Natural Language Toolkit, NetworkX, and other scientific computing tools to mine popular social web sites
+* Employ IPython Notebook, the Natural Language Toolkit, NetworkX, and other scientific computing tools to mine popular social websites
 * Apply advanced text-mining techniques, such as clustering and TF-IDF, to extract meaning from human language data
 * Bootstrap interest graphs from GitHub by discovering affinities among people, programming languages, and coding projects
 * Build interactive visualizations with D3.js, a state-of-the-art HTML5 and JavaScript toolkit